"Neutral, third party information, can help

 Divorce is a tough situation which opens up many emotional and financial issues to be solved.
 One of the most important decisions is what to do about the house.

 In the midst of the heavy emotional and financial turmoil, what you need most is some non-emotional, straight-forward, specific answers.
 Once you know how a divorce affects your home, mortgage, and taxes, critical decisions are easier.
 Neutral, third party information, can help you make logical, rather than emotional, choices.

 Probably the first decision is whether you want to continue to live in the house.
 Will the familiar surroundings bring you comfort and emotional security, or unpleasant memories?
 Do you want to minimize change by staying where you are, or sell your home and move to a new place that offers a new start?

 Only you can answer these questions, but there will almost certainly be some financial repercussions to your decision process.
 What can you afford?
 Can you manage the old house on your new budget?
 Is refinancing possible?
 Or is it better to sell and buy?
 How much house can you buy on your new budget?
 The purpose of this report is to help you ask the right questions so you can make informed decisions for your situation.

 You have 4 basic housing options when in the midst of a divorce:

-It's important for you to understand the financial implications of each of these scenarios.
+It's vital you understand the financial implications for each of these scenarios.

 1. Sell the House Now and Divide Up the Proceeds

 Your primary consideration under these circumstances is to maximize your home's selling price.
-We can help you avoid the common mistakes most homeowners make which compromises this outcome.
-As you work to get your financial affairs in order, make sure you understand what your net proceeds will be - i.e. after selling expenses, and after determining what your split of the proceeds will be.
+We can help you avoid the common mistakes most home Owners make which compromises this outcome.
+As you work to get your financial affairs in order, make sure you understand what your net proceeds will be - i.e. after selling expenses, and after determining what your split is.
 Note that the split may not be 50/50, but rather may depend on the divorce settlement, the source of the original downpayment, and the legislative property laws in your area.

 2. Buy Out Your Spouse